Robyn Parker: Legislative Assembly

 On 19 February 2010, Parker was pre-selected by the Liberal Party to contest the semi-marginal Lower House seat of Maitland.
 At the 2011 election, Parker was elected with a swing of 20.3 per cent and won the seat with 56.3 per cent of the two-party vote.
 Her main competitor was the incumbent sitting member, Labor's Frank Terenzini.

 In her inaugural speech to the Parliament Parker noted her aspirations as a member of the Liberal party to follow the lead of Menzies who named the party as a party of long-term vision, progressive rather than reactionary.
 Parker delivered her inaugural speech on 3 May 2011.

-As one of the fastest growing regional electorates in the country, infrastructure expenditure centring around roads, transport, schools and Hospitals was a priority during Parker’s term.
+As one of the fastest growing regional electorates in the country, infrastructure expenditure centring around roads, transport, schools and hospitals was a priority during Parker’s term.

-Funding was secured, a site was selected, and planning commenced for a new teaching hospital.
-The new Hunter Expressway opened, A new overpass to reduce traffic congestion was built, and further road and rail projects were undertaken.

-Community Funding Initiatives in the Maitland electorate included an upgrade to the Maitland Hospital mental health unit, a new grandstand for the sportsground, and one of the first Service NSW sites was established.

-School funding initiatives included new environmental projects, and new playgrounds.
-Parker lobbied and achieved funding for a complete school rebuild for Hunter River Community School, and Rutherford Technology High School received a $15 million upgrade.
+Parker lobbied and achieved funding for a complete school rebuild for Hunter River Community School.